isomerpages/mlaw-corp/news/speeches/_posts/2026-07-13-post-Keynote Address by Minister for Law and Second Minister for Home Affairs Edwin Tong SC at the ABA.md

 25.&nbsp;The threat of course has only grown with the adventof AI, and AI is developing at a breakneck speed.
 We all saw ChatGPT, and we were wowed by it some four years ago.
 But today, if you look at the first version, you would think it is so antiquated and so archaic.
 I hazard to think that in 5 to 10 years' time, the system will be extremely sophisticated.

 {:start="26"}
 26.&nbsp;By using AI, today’s scammers can create convincing deceptions at scale with increasing believability.
 They can weaponise data to identify potential targets.
 Unfortunately, cybercrime is very lucrative.
-Interpol estimates that AI-enhanced fraud is 4.5 times more profitable than the traditional methods.
+INTERPOL estimates that AI-enhanced fraud is 4.5 times more profitable than the traditional methods.
 It’s a little wonder that you can do so and you can do so in the comfort of your own home, your own bedroom, sitting in a different country.

 {:start="27"}
 27.&nbsp;Collectively, this gives rise to what I think is the central paradox of us in Singapore and of our age.
 Singapore’s greatest strengths – openness, a digitally advanced society and a globally interconnected economy – today are also our biggest vulnerabilities.
 The same technology that powers our economy is the very same technology that bad actors to weaponise against us.